18.104.22.168 ACCS (transition to work) - activity requirements

 While some government funded work experience activities (LMPs) and additional support programs, such as:

-- the Department of Jobs and Small Business' Transition to Work program,
+- the Department of Employment, Skills, Small and Family Business' Transition to Work program,

 - the Department of Prime Minister and Cabinet's Community Development Program (CDP), and

-- the Department of Education and Training's New Enterprise Incentive Scheme (NEIS) and language, literacy and numeracy programs such as SEE,
+- the Department of Education's New Enterprise Incentive Scheme (NEIS) and language, literacy and numeracy programs such as SEE,

 will meet the activity requirements for ACCS (transition to work), and be recognised as a training activity.